 Why are these important?
 (Our intent)

-At St Mary’s CE Primary School we value the diversity of backgrounds of all pupils, families and wider school community and this is why it is so important that we teach and promote British values.
+At St Mary’s CE Primary School we welcome and value the range of diverse backgrounds of our pupils, families and wider school community, which is why it is so important that we teach and promote British values.

 The Department for Education states that there is a need: